aub-mind/arabert/README.md

 **Examples**

-`AraBERT_ANERCorp.ipynb` is a demo of AraBERT for token classification on the ANERCorp dataset.
-The notebook also contains the code to split the dataset into train/dev/test.
+`AraBERT_ANERCorp_CamelSplits.ipynb` is a demo of AraBERT for token classification on the ANERCorp dataset.

 `araBERT_(Updated_Demo_TF).ipynb` is a demo using the AJGT dataset using TensorFlow Estimators (GPU and TPU compatible).